YashChandrawat/Profix-/README.md

-# Profix-
+# ProFix – Electronics Repair Shop Management
-ProFix is an application designed to help clients find and book appointments with experts in electronics repair.
-Shop owners can manage their workers, and workers can handle appointments, track income, and handle urgent repair requests.
-The backend for ProFix will be built using Node.js, Express, and MongoDB.
+Welcome to ProFix, a MERN stack-based application that simplifies the management of electronics repair services.
+ProFix allows clients to connect with technicians based on their expertise, book appointments, track service requests, and manage interactions with repair shops effectively.